PacoVu/havenondemand-android/README.md

     }

 ----
-**Function ParseStandardResponse**
+**Function ParseSpeechRecognitionResponse**

-    Object ParseStandardResponse(String hodApp, String jsonStr)
+    SpeechRecognitionResponse ParseSpeechRecognitionResponse(String jsonStr)

 *Description:*

-* Parses a json string and returns an object type based on the hodApp name.
+* Parses a json response from Haven OnDemand Speech Recognition API and returns a SpeechRegconitionResponse object.

->Note: Only APIs which return standard responses can be parsed by using this function.
-A list of supported APIs can be found from the StandardResponse class.
+> Note: See the full list of standard parser functions from the Standard response parser functions section at the end of this document.

 *Parameters:*

-* hodApp: a string identify an HOD API.
-Supported APIs' standard responses are defined in the StandardResponse class.
-E.g. StandardResponse.RECOGNIZE_SPEECH.
 * jsonStr: a json string returned from a synchronous API call or from the GetJobResult() or GetJobStatus() function.

 *Return value:*